dime-coin/electrum-docs/faq.rst

 No. Electrum-Dime currently only supports Dimecoin.

 This project has never intended to support additional altcoins, only Dimecoin.
-However Electrum is free (as in freedom) software with a permissive license, and there are many forks of the software that support specific altcoins.
+However Electrum-Dime is free (as in freedom) software with a permissive license, and there are many forks of the software that support specific altcoins.
 These are separate projects, with their own maintainers, independent of Electrum-Dime.
 We do not review their code